remotezygote/RedisObject/README.markdown

 TODO: Add verified? and verified! -style methods automagically for boolean fields.

-You can also add your own custom types by defining filter methods for getting and setting a field, and can also define a scoring function if you would like to index fields of the type.
+You can add your own custom types by defining filter methods for getting and setting a field, and can define a scoring function if you would like to index fields of your type.

 Example: